INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_wrap_up_quiz.md

 +++

-Now, we will search for the regularization strength that maximizes the generalization performance of our predictive model.
+Now, we search for the regularization strength that maximizes the generalization performance of our predictive model.
 Fit a [`sklearn.linear_model.RidgeCV`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html) instead of a `Ridge` regressor on the numerical data without the `"GarageArea"`